 Curriculum Note: See Potential II for information on harder/rarer potential patterns.

--られる is used with 一段 verbs and 来る and -れる is used with 五段 verbs.
-However, -れる has become more formal/old-fashioned, and the sound change あれ to え is now prevalent for 五段 verbs.
+～られる is used with 一段 verbs and 来る. ～れる is used with 五段 verbs.
+However, ～れる has become more formal/old-fashioned.
+Now, the sound change あれ to え is now prevalent for 五段 verbs.
 So, 行かれる → 行ける.
-This means that 五段 verbs all have a special potential form made the same way.
+This means that 五段 verbs all have unique potential verb forms (可能動詞).

-する is irregular and completely changes to できる, which is the verb for "to be able to".
+する is irregular.
+It is instead replaced with できる, which has the meaning of "to be able to".
 Ignore other means of the verb for this lesson.
-Particle distribution, though, will be tricky as demonstrated in the final part of this lesson.

 |五段||行く||行かれる → 行ける||行けた||行けない||行けなかった|

-Note: いられる shows the potential of a state.
+Part of Speech Note: いられる shows the potential of a state.
 Adjectives are not common in the potential.
-To be clear, -られる is attaching to the 未然形 of いる and いる attaches to the 連用形 of the adjective.
+To be clear on constructing potential adjectival phrases, ～られる attaches to the 未然形 of いる and いる then attaches to the 連用形 of an adjective.
 This is the same for both classes of adjectives.

-1. ら is often deleted in -られる for the potential form to separate the potential function from the passive function of -られる.
-This has become incredibly accepted.
-It is even seen in polite speech.
-So, 来られる (to come) → 来れる、食べられる (can eat) → 食べれる Etc.
+1. ら is often deleted in ～られる for the potential form to separate the potential function from the passive and honorific function of ～られる.
+This is now widely accepted even in polite speech because of this.
+Ex. 来られる→ 来れる、食べられる → 食べれる Etc.